Trismegiste/WamBundle/README.md

 is initiated by running a query over these relations.</p></blockquote>

 As you can see, Prolog has nearly no instructions nor loops nor ifs nor gotos.
 The only thing you have to do is to enounce absolute truths.
 At that point, Mr Spock says : "Fascinating"

-Stop the chatty chat, I recommand wikipedia and the excellent book by HASSAN AÏT-KACI in the doc directory.
+Stop the chatty chat, I recommand wikipedia and the excellent book by Hassan Aït-Kaci in the doc directory.

 ## Is it usefull ?
+Prolog has a very limited scope of usefulness but sometimes it can simplify some problem like :

+ * When you need a rule engine
-For example, to implement some business intelligence algorithms, you can avoid big boring sequences of if-else-switch or a big bunch of Chain of Responsability in PHP with a limited (and readable) set of rules and predicates in Prolog.
+ * To implement some business intelligence algorithms, you can avoid big boring sequences of if-else-switch or a big bunch of Chain of Responsability in PHP with a limited (and readable) set of rules and predicates in Prolog.
-Then, if you have a lots of business rules and if they are changing every week, this can be VERY usefull unless you love debugging long lists of switch & if.
+ * Logic problem with non deterministic path

+## Can I haZ a sample ?
+Watch the file basket.pro : it's a set of marketing rules for gift and refund based on the content of a cart in e-commerce.